AdguardTeam/GithubActionsRunner/README.md

 `@adguard/github-actions-runner` is a versatile command-line interface (CLI) tool designed to facilitate the automation of GitHub Actions, particularly geared towards simplifying repository mirroring, command execution, and artifact management in a seamless manner.
 It leverages GitHub's robust API to offer a streamlined approach to running and managing GitHub workflows, making it an essential tool for developers looking to integrate GitHub Actions more deeply into their development and deployment processes.

 ## Installation
-To get started with using `@adguard/github-actions-runner`, ensure that Node.js is installed on your system, and then you can install the package via
+To get started with using `@adguard/github-actions-runner`, ensure that Node.js is installed on your system, and then you can install the package via:

 pnpm:
 ```bash